chaiguolong/.vim/bundle/YouCompleteMe/README.md

 This option controls the key mapping used to invoke the completion menu for semantic completion.
-By default, semantic completion is triggered automatically after typing `.`, `->` and `::` in insert mode (if semantic completion support has been compiled in).
+By default, semantic completion is triggered automatically after typing characters appropriate for the language, such as `.`, `->`, `::`, etc. in insert mode (if semantic completion support has been compiled in).
 This key mapping can be used to trigger semantic completion anywhere.
 Useful for searching for top-level functions and classes.

 Console Vim (not Gvim or MacVim) passes `<Nul>` to Vim when the user types `<C-Space>` so YCM will make sure that `<Nul>` is used in the map command when you're editing in console Vim, and `<C-Space>` in GUI Vim.
-This means that you can just press `<C-Space>` in both console and GUI Vim and YCM will do the right thing.
+This means that you can just press `<C-Space>` in both the console and GUI Vim and YCM will do the right thing.

 Setting this option to an empty string will make sure no mapping is created.